 Eat Real Food

 Whole foods typically have fewer calories, sodium, fat, and sugar than their processed counterparts and usually, more fiber and nutrition.
 Read the labels.
 When it comes to ingredients, less is more.
 If you see one you can’t pronounce or if it sounds like it belongs in a chemistry class, take a pass.

 Home cooked meals are almost always healthier than food prepared in restaurants.
 If you feel uncertain of your cooking skills, meal kits like Sun Basket can help increase your confidence.
 Get your family involved in the process.
 Research shows that kids are more likely to eat the meals that they cook.

 Hang Up and Eat

 Computers, phones, and televisions make poor dining companions.
-Research has shown that people who dine in the company of their electronic devices were worse at remembering what they had eaten, and felt significantly hungrier afterward, compared to those who ate without distraction.
+Research has shown that people who dine in the company of their electronic devices are worse at remembering what they have eaten, and feel significantly hungrier afterward, compared to those who eat without distraction.
 Unplug and enjoy your meals with a human companion.

 Make a Beverage Swap

 Watch what you drink.
 Beverages can quickly add unwanted calories with little nutrition.
 Skip the sodas and try seltzer with a squeeze of citrus or infused with fresh fruit instead.
 Lemon iced tea makes a great substitute to sugar-laden lemonade.
 Instead of a blended coffee drink, drink iced coffee with coconut or almond milk flavored with cinnamon or vanilla.

 Start the Day Right